ericfitz/tesla-alexa/README.md

 12. Type a skill name.
 Skill type is "custom interaction".
 Invocation name is "Tesla" (this is what you will use to tell Alexa to interact with the Tesla).
 Audio player: no.
 13. Paste the intent schema (json above) and the sample utterances (text above) into the new skill.
 Add or edit utterances if you choose.
 14. Under configuration/Global fields, choose the "AWS Lambda ARN" endpoint type, choose "North America", and paste in the ARN of the Lambda function you created a moment ago.
 "Account linking" should be no.
+15. Go back to the AWS console, to IAM, Encryption keys, and add "encrypt & decrypt" permission for the Lambda role you created above.
+16. Use the [AWS command line interface]() to encrypt your Tesla password with the key that you created above, e.g. "aws cli kms encrypt --key-id alias/(whatever-you-named-it) --plaintext "your-tesla-password-goes-here".
+If your password has a dollar sign in it, you have to escape it with a backslash before you encrypt.
+17. Copy the contents of the ciphertext field, and paste them into the "ciphertextBlob" variable on line 74 of the Lambda function python code.
+18. Edit line 71 of the Lambda function and enter the email address you use for your Tesla login.
+19. Save the Lambda function.

-At this point, the skill is active and is private to your account.
+At this point, the skill is active and is private to your Amazon account.
 Do not try to publish the skill; the Tesla name is trademarked, the API is private, and you don't want random people controlling your Tesla.